WojcikAleksandra/TurmPalmOil-Project/README.md

-# Turm(Palm)oil
+# Turm(Palm)oil Project
-This repository contains code and results developed during Data Visualization Techniques course at Warsaw University of Technology.
+This repository contains code and results developed during *Data Visualization Techniques (TWD)* course at Warsaw University of Technology.
 Our project explores the varied impact of palm oil on our world.
 ### Authors
 * [@Krzysztof Tkaczyk](https://github.com/UserKrzysztof)